Kerus Global Education

-Kerus Amabassadors is a network of caring professionals, parents and grandparents who care about the plight of orphans and vulnerable children around the world.
-Kerus Ambassadors is a partner in the work of Kerus Global Education, which began in 2000.
+Kerus Global Education is a network of caring professionals, parents and grandparents who care about the plight of orphans and vulnerable children around the world.
 The Greek word Kerus means “of the heart” or “to do something with passion.”
 This word captures the spirit and vision of Kerus Global Education founders Dr. Jennie Cerullo, Ph.D., and Dr. Marcia Ball, Ed.D., who share a common goal: to offer hope and better health through practical services, education, and character-based programs for people living in poverty.

 Dr. Cerullo and Dr. Ball, co-founders of Kerus, developed the It Takes Courage!Curricula Programs based on more than a decade of experience in over 50 nations.
 Kerus offers a multi-tiered, fully integrated approach to preventing HIV/AIDS and building healthy families.
 A character-based curriculum, on-the-ground training, radio programming (in partnership with Trans World Radio), and mass media strategies combine to produce transformational and sustainable impact in nations, communities, and individuals around the world.
 Each curriculum and training component teaches and reinforces the same core messages tailored to different audiences.